an0mander/Music-App/README.md

 the Genius website

 ## Setup
-For this project, I have hardcoded the the requisite authentication parameters for both Genius and Spotify so you don't need to do this step.
-The client access tokens are hard-coded for the purpose of this project
+The client access tokens would be procured by the user from Spotify and Genius for the purpose of this project

 #### Install Dependencies